Learn if HIFU is right for you.

 HIFU is a non invasive treatment and recovery is usually fast with full return to normal activities within a week.
 FDA Approved for Prostate Ablation

 Preparation for HIFU begins with 36 hours prior to treatment.
 My patients begin a clear liquid diet on the morning prior to their treatment.
 The administration of 2 FLEETS enemas two hours prior to the procedure ensures that the rectal cavity is clean and free of any debris that can block passage of the sound waves into the prostate gland.
-An antibiotic pill is prescribed to begin on the evening prior to the treatment.

 Immediately after HIFU procedure most patients typically spend one to two hours recovering at the treatment facility and then are discharged.
 At that time I will prescribe some basic medications, but most patients do not experience any pain after the procedure.
 You will be discharged with the catheter in place as it will be necessary to ensure that the bladder empties properly in the early post HIFU recovery.
 This catheter will remain in place anywhere from a 3 - 10 days.
 The catheter time is based on the extent of your HIFU treatment and the size of your prostate.
 In cases of targeted focal treatment, the catheter is only needed for a few days.

-You will be in close with my HIFU care team during the initial recovery phase.
+You will be in close contact with my HIFU care team during the initial recovery phase.
 If you live a significant distance from Sarasota, you will be speaking with my HIFU Care team every few days until your catheter is out and you are voiding well.
 If you are local to Sarasota, you will be followed very closely in my office.
-You will have your first PSA blood test at 3 months post procedure.
-This 3 month PSA test represents your new baseline or nadir (low point) level and I will ask you to get your PSA every 3 months in year 1 post HIFU and every 6 months thereafter.
+You will have your first PSA blood test at 3 months post-procedure.
+This 3-month PSA test represents your new baseline or nadir (low point) level and I will ask you to get your PSA every 3 months in year 1 post HIFU and every 6 months thereafter.
 If you live at a significant distance from Sarasota, it would be ideal to see me personally for a visit at the time of your 1-year anniversary post HIFU.
-Current standards of medical practice require you to visit my office annually in order for me to properly monitor your progress and provide ongoing care.

 HIFU is effective in treating localized prostate cancer.
 In cases of recurrence after radiation therapy, HIFU can be employed as a secondary (salvage) treatment if the recurrence is diagnosed early and there is no spread of cancer outside of the prostate.